Natalie's Health

 Tips for serving

-• Sprinkle with: sliced almonds or any other nut, cacao nibs or dark chocolate bits.
-You can be creative here and choose toppings you like.
+• You can be creative and choose any other toppings you like.

 Tips for storing